ApiLogicServer/Docs/docs/index.md

     1. Use the `ApiLogicServer create` command to create a Flask/SQLAlchemy project from your database.
 Zero learning curve.
 Projects are **instantly executable**, providing:

         * **an Admin App:** multi-page, multi-table apps -- ready for business user agile collaboration
-        * **an API:** end points for each table, with filtering, sorting, pagination and related data access -- ready for custom add dev
+        * **an API:** end points for each table, with filtering, sorting, pagination and related data access -- ready for custom app dev

     2. **Customize** and debug your application with **standard dev tools**.
 Use *your IDE*, Python, and Flask/SQLAlchemy to create new services.